The Coffee Plunger: The king of simple, delicious, uncomplicated brews.

-Of course you can go with ‘a couple of tablespoons of coffee, dump in the water and plunge’, but you can also make a really refined brew with not much more effort.
+Of course you can go with ‘a couple of tablespoons of coffee, dump in the water and plunge’ method.
+But you can also make a really refined brew with just a little more more effort.

 For full immersion brewers, rather than percolation brewers like the pourover, we use 70g of coffee per litre.
 There’s a couple of reasons, largely that they tend to not extract quite as much coffee, so to maintain a reasonable strength we can adjust the amount of coffee we use.

 So for a 250g brew, you’ll want 17.5g of coffee.